 You can see why people who think in terms of VM's and machine words might find this a bit ahem limiting.

 But how much should we "web people" care about what they think?
 After all, "real programmers" have been predicting the imminent death of this toy browser thing for so long that I'm forgetting exactly when the hate took its various turns through the 7 stages; "Applets will save us from this insanity!"..."Ajax is a hack"..."just put a compiler in front of it and treat it as the dumbest assembler ever" (which is at least acceptance, of a sort).
 The web continues to succeed in spite of all of of this.
-So why bother with the gnashing of teeth?
+So why the gnashing of teeth?

 Thanks to Steve Souders, I have an answer: every year we're throwing more and more JS on top of the web, dooming our best intended semantic thoughts to suffocation in the Turing tar pit.
 Inexorably, and until we find a way to send less code down the wire, us is them, and more so every day.

 Let that picture sink in: at 180KB of JS on average, script isn't some helper that gives meaning to pages in the breech, it is the meaning of the page.
 Dress it up all you like, but that's where this is going.